wp-plugins/custom-post-type-relations/readme.txt

 `cptr_get_relations_ids($cptr_keys, $post_id = null)`

-`$cptr_keys` can be string or array.
+First parameter `$cptr_keys` can be string or array.
 You will get the key of each relation in the admin page for CPT Relation plugin.
 This argument can also have the value `all` which will return all the defined relations for that post.

-$post_id should be int.
+Second parameter `$post_id` should be int.
 If this is not provided current post is considered.

 = Where to submit any issues and get support? =